Diet and Breast Health

 Learn about acid/alkaline balance- pH refers to “potential of hydrogen” and is a measurement of whether your body is in an acidic, balanced, or alkaline state.
 The pH scale runs from 1-14, with 7 being in the middle (or neutral).
 Anything lower than 7 would be within the acidic range, anything above 7 is within the alkaline range.
 People with a balanced pH are able to resist sickness and disease because their body is naturally able to fight it off.
 While people who are overly acidic or overly alkaline are more prone to sickness and diseases.
 Acidic cells create an acidic body, and an acidic body is a precursor for disease.
 Some signs of excess acidity will include fatigue with general aches and pains.
 Acidosis is especially problematic because it interferes with normal cell function.
 An example of this is in the production of white blood cells which are essential for a strong immune system.
 Poor quality white blood cells are produced in acidic environments, making it easy for infections and diseases to take hold.
 Alkaline foods consist of fruits and vegetables, while acidic foods are meats, dairy, grains, sugar, processed foods.
 Read more about acid/alkaline

-Avoid the fats that promote inflammation-Minimize your consumption of refined polyunsaturated oils such as sunflower, safflower, corn, soy, canola, grape seed, and cottonseed oils as these oils oxidize easily (become rancid) and promote inflammation in the body.
-Trans fats that are found in margarine, processed foods and baked goods are harmful because they clog up the cells, not allowing for the transfer of oxygen and nutrients.
-It is important to learn the heat tolerance of the cooking oils that you use to avoid creating toxic compounds.
-Saturated fats do not oxidize easily and can handle higher heat safely, these include Sustainable Harvested Red Palm Oil, and organic butter.
-Saturated fats are not your enemy in regards to heart disease, that comes from excess sugar in the diet.
-Use olive oil as a finishing oil at the end of cooking or by making a healthy salad dressing.
-Maximize your intake of omega-3 fatty acids- sources include oily fish (salmon, tuna, mackerel, sardines, lake trout and herring) krill oil supplements, freshly ground flax seeds, raw walnuts, hemp seeds, hemp oils, chia seeds, meat, eggs and milk products from animals which are allowed to graze on pastures.
-Read more about fats
+Avoid the fats that promote inflammation– eliminate polyunsaturated oils such as sunflower, safflower, corn, soy, canola, grape seed, and cottonseed oils as these oils oxidize easily (become rancid) and promote inflammation in the body.
+These same fats are also found in margarine, processed foods and baked goods.
+They are harmful because they clog up the cells, not allowing for the transfer of oxygen and nutrients into the cell and the release of toxic waste out of the cell and cellular toxicity is the root cause of cancer.
+It is also important to learn the heat tolerance of the cooking oils that you use to avoid creating toxic compounds.
+Saturated fats do not oxidize easily and can handle higher heats, these include coconut oil and red palm oil.
+You can use olive oil and avocado oil as a finishing oil at the end of cooking or for making a healthy salad dressing.
+Maximize your intake of omega-3 fatty acids from food sources that can include oily fish (salmon, sardines, anchovies), freshly ground flax seeds, raw walnuts, hemp seeds and chia seeds.
+Read more about healthy fats

-Eliminate the “white” carbs– Minimize consumption of foods with a high glycemic index such as: flour, white rice, potatoes, corn products, and all of the processed products that contain them.
+Eliminate refined carbs– minimize consumption of foods with a high glycemic index such as: flour, white rice, white potatoes, corn products, and all of the processed products that contain them.
 These foods are easily converted into glucose which can trigger hormonal changes that can promote cellular growth in breast tissue.

-Avoid conventional dairy products– this is because cows are given bovine growth hormone to increase milk production, but this hormone can also effect the growth of cancer.
+Avoid dairy and conventionally raised meat– this is because conventionally raised cows are given bovine growth hormone to increase milk production, but this hormone can also effect the growth of cancer.
 According to a January 1996 report in the International Journal of Health Services, rBGH milk has up to ten times the IGF-1 levels of natural milk.” and, “IGF-1 has also been implicated in prostate and colon cancer.”
 An article in the ‘Washington Independent,’ quotes internist Jenny Pompilio “even subtle amounts of IGF-1 (insulin-like growth factor) can increase the risk of cancer.
 It’s been known for years that the particular hormone is linked with cancers (because of its effects) on the endocrine system.”
 Read more about the use of growth hormones

 Alcohol intake -alcohol has a well established risk factor for breast cancer.
 Consuming more than one alcoholic beverage per day can increase your risk of breast cancer by as much as 20%.